While bodybuilders have many protein sources to pick from, tilapia is one of the best proteins to add to their diets.

 Can You Eat Tilapia After Workouts?

-Carbs help replenish the energy lost after training.
-If you don’t add carbs, you risk protein being used as an energy source instead of muscle building.
 Thus, when having tilapia, after a workout session, try adding beans, lentils, or potatoes.

 Is Tilapia Good For Muscle Growth?

-While tilapia is high in protein, which is necessary for muscle growth, it is not so high in calories.
-As such you will still need to add high-calorie foods to your diet to obtain a caloric surplus, which is essential when building muscles.
+As such, you will still need to add high-calorie foods to your diet to obtain a caloric surplus (eating more calories than you burn), which is essential when building muscle.

 Tips For Incorporating Tilapia Into A Bodybuilding Diet